mimeindustries/learn.mime.co.uk/_docs/reprogramming-the-mearm-deluxe.md

 ![](/assets/docs/reprogramming-the-mearm-deluxe/02.jpg)

-From here we'll devide the programming methods starting with the Pro Mini and CP2102 hardware, since that's the most recent revision of the MeArm Brains Board.
+From here we'll divide the programming methods starting with the Pro Mini and CP2102 hardware, since that's the most recent revision of the MeArm Brains Board.

 Programming the Pro Mini with CP2102
 -------------

-At first gland this will seem the more complex of the two methods, but it is the best supported and most robust.
+At first glance this will seem the more complex of the two methods, but it is the best supported and most robust.

 First connect the Pro Mini and CP2102.